mattmajestic/free-tier-dev/docker_images.md

 ---
 layout: post
-title:  "Docker Images"
+title:  "Docker Images 📷"
 categories: Docker
 ---

-# Docker Images
+# Docker Images 📷

 Docker images are lightweight, standalone, executable packages that include everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.